Rafapia/Homelab/docs/1_proxmox.md

 TODO

+Pass CPU flags

 ### Template VM

 One of the great practicalities of having a Proxmox server running is how quickly we can spin up a VM - whether that is for deploying some permanent service or just testing.
-And with each VM completely isolated from each other, we risk very little in terms of breaking anything we've already deployed.
+And with each VM completely isolated from the other, we risk very little in terms of breaking anything we've already deployed.

 To make this process even faster and effortless, we can make a template VM: that is, a VM that we can't actually turn on, but can quickly clone into separate VMs which are all pre-configured the way we want.
-This way, we don't have to go through all the installation and configuration process of an OS - like Ubuntu - every time we want to create a quick VM.
+This way, we don't have to go through all the installation and configuration processes of an OS - like Ubuntu - every time we want to create a quick VM.

 For this, we'll create a Ubuntu Server template and make use of the built-in [CloudInit](https://cloud-init.io/) functionality on Proxmox.
-With it, we can pre-configure this template to have our personal linux user, SSH keys, and networking configurations, and let CloudInit take care of the rest.
+With it, we can pre-configure this template to have our Linux user, SSH keys, and networking configurations, and let CloudInit take care of the rest.

 While we did this process manually, we found this bash script that does essentially what we did, which we modified and included below for brevity: